We Behave Like Ants: Feedback Loops and Collective Failure

 No malice.
 No awareness.
 Just incentives doing their job.

-What makes the ant trap so effective isn’t force.
+What makes the ant trap effective isn’t force.
 It’s alignment.

 The bait doesn’t fight the ants.
 It rewards them.